Shiitake Mushroom

 Storage Tips

-Fresh shiitake mushrooms are best stored in the refrigerator in a paper bag to allow for air circulation, which prevents them from becoming slimy.
-They can typically last up to a week this way.
-Dried shiitake mushrooms should be stored in an airtight container in a cool, dark, and dry place, where they can last for several months to a year.
-Avoid storing fresh mushrooms near strong-smelling foods, as they can absorb odors.
+Fresh shiitake mushrooms should be stored in the refrigerator in a paper bag to allow them to breathe and prevent moisture buildup.
+They can last for up to a week this way.
+Dried shiitake mushrooms should be stored in an airtight container in a cool, dark, and dry place, where they can last for several months.
+You can also freeze cooked shiitake mushrooms for longer storage; just ensure they are properly cooled and stored in an airtight freezer-safe container or bag.

 Marnirni-apinthi Building, Lot Fourteen,